 How is the course assessed?

 The course assessment is mainly based on coursework and assignments which may be graded in a variety of different ways, and can involve students working in teams.
-There are also two units which are assessed by exams.
+There are also two units which are assessed by external exams.

 English and maths assessment is by final exams.